John42506176Linux/WhatsGoing-FrontEndNative/README.md

 WhatsGoingOn is a React Native app that helps users find current events happening in their area.

+(This project originally started using expo , but was updated to use the CLI, see the original project here https://github.com/John42506176Linux/WhatsGoingOn-FrontEnd.git)

 ![Demo GIF](./docs/Demo-Draft-1.gif)

 ## Installation